TGOlson/surfline/README.md

 ### usage

-This library exposes two Surfline API calls: `fetchTaxonomy` (used to fetch location entities) and `fetchForecast` (used to fetch forecasts).
+This library exposes two Surfline API calls: `fetchTaxonomy` (used to fetch location entities) and `fetchForecast`.

 ```ts
 import {fetchTaxonomy} from 'surfline';